 Interest rates for the Credit Agreement are determined by reference to a term benchmark rate or a base rate at our option and would range from 1.00% to 2.00% above the term benchmark rate or would range from 0.00% to 1.00% above the defined base rate for base rate borrowings, in each case based upon our leverage ratio.
 Additionally, we may borrow certain foreign currencies at rates set in the same range above the respective term benchmark rates for those currencies, based on our leverage ratio.
 We will incur a quarterly commitment fee on the undrawn portion of the revolving credit facility, ranging from 0.125% to 0.275% per annum, based on our leverage ratio.
-The average interest rate of the credit facility during the fiscal year ended November 30, 2022 was 2.85% and the interest rate as of November 30, 2022 was 5.69%.
+The average interest rate of the credit facility during the fiscal year ended November 30, 2023 was 6.68%, and the interest rate as of November 30, 2023 was 7.20%.

 The credit facility matures on the earlier of (i) January 25, 2027, and (ii) the date that is 181 days prior to the maturity date of our Notes subject to certain conditions as set forth in the Credit Agreement, including the repayment of the Notes, the refinancing of the Notes including a maturity date that is at least 181 days after January 25, 2027 and compliance with a liquidity test when all amounts outstanding will be due and payable in full.
 The revolving line of credit does not require amortization of principal.
-The outstanding balance of the term loan as of November 30, 2022 was \$268.1 million, with \$6.9 million due in the next 12 months.
 The term loan requires repayment of principal at the end of each fiscal quarter, beginning with the fiscal quarter ended February 28, 2022.
 The principal repayment amounts are in accordance with the following schedule: (i) eight payments of \$1.7 million each, (ii) four payments of \$3.4 million each, (iii) eight payments of \$5.2 million each, and (iv) the last payment is of the remaining principal amount.
 Any amounts outstanding under the term loan thereafter would be due on the maturity date.
 The term loan may be prepaid before maturity in whole or in part at our option without penalty or premium.
-As of November 30, 2022, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.

-Costs incurred to obtain our long-term debt of \$3.2 million, including \$1.1 million of unamortized debt issuance costs related to the previous credit agreement, are recorded as debt issuance costs as a direct deduction from the carrying value of the long-term debt liability on our consolidated balance sheets as of November 30, 2022.
+Costs incurred to obtain our long-term debt of \$3.2 million, including \$1.1 million of unamortized debt issuance costs related to the previous credit agreement, are recorded as debt issuance costs as a direct deduction from the carrying value of the long-term debt liability on our consolidated balance sheets as of November 30, 2023.
 These costs are being amortized over the term of the Credit Agreement using the effective interest rate method.
-Amortization expense related to the debt issuance costs was \$0.6 million for the fiscal years ended November 30, 2022, 2021 and 2020 and is recorded in interest expense on our consolidated statements of operations.
+Amortization expense related to the debt issuance costs was \$0.6 million for the fiscal years ended November 30, 2023, 2022 and 2021 and is recorded in interest expense on our consolidated statements of operations.

 Revolving loans may be borrowed, repaid, and reborrowed until January 25, 2027, at which time all amounts outstanding must be repaid.
-As of November 30, 2022, there were no outstanding amounts under the revolving line of credit and \$2.1 million of letters of credit.
+As of November 30, 2023, there was \$110.0 million outstanding amounts under the revolving line of credit and \$2.5 million of letters of credit.